jina-ai/discoart/README.md

-DISCOART_CUT_SCHEDULES_YAML='path/to/your-schedules.yml' # use a custom cut schedules file DISCOART_MODELS_YAML='path/to/your-models.yml' # use a custom list of models file DISCOART_OUTPUT_DIR='path/to/your-output-dir' # use a custom output directory for all images and results
+DISCOART_CUT_SCHEDULES_YAML='path/to/your-schedules.yml' # use a custom cut schedules file DISCOART_MODELS_YAML='path/to/your-models.yml' # use a custom list of models file DISCOART_OUTPUT_DIR='path/to/your-output-dir' # use a custom output directory for all images and results DISCOART_CACHE_DIR='path/to/your-cache-dir' # use a custom cache directory for models and downloads
 ```

 ## CLI